For improved web security, you should not set up WordPress sites with the user name “admin”.

 To learn how to search and replace content in your WordPress database without touching code or editing WordPress database tables, see the tutorial below:

-For this example, the server is using cPanel …
+For this example, the server uses cPanel …

 cPanel